 Curing Concrete

-Begin curing immediately following placing and finishing in accordance with CSA A23.1-14 Clause 7.4 except as noted below [Consultant to confirm references].
-The rate of evaporation is dependant on the relative humidity, concrete temperature and wind velocity.
-For the rate of evaporation of moisture from a concrete surface covered with water, see CSA A23.1-14 Appendix D Guidelines for curing and protection [Consultant to confirm references].
+Begin curing immediately following placing and finishing in accordance with CSA A23.1-19 Clause 7.4 except as noted below .The rate of evaporation is dependant on the relative humidity, concrete temperature and wind velocity.
+For the rate of evaporation of moisture from a concrete surface covered with water, see CSA A23.1-19 Appendix D Guidelines for curing and protection .

 Wet cure for 10 consecutive Days at a minimum temperature of 10°Celsius.
-This requirement supersedes the requirements of Table 20 Allowable Curing Regimes of CSA23.1-14 [Consultant to confirm references].
+This requirement supersedes the requirements of Table 20 Allowable Curing Regimes of CSA23.1-19 .

 Establish the requirements of the specified finishes for concrete surfaces before applying the curing compound.
 Verify that the curing compound is compatible with the applied finishes.